mdo/mdoml/index.md

 ---

 ## Does it work?

-Yes, but beyond that I'm not sure, but I'm super intrigued.
+Yes, but beyond that I'm not sure where to take something like this.
+I'm super intrigued and I could totally see myself building things this way in the future.
+Something about it feels right.
+Performance is probably a concern though, at least compared to a pure class-driven system (e.g., `.dropdown` over `<dropdown>`).

+My ultimate goal for things like this—and popular front-end frameworks—is that these kind of ideas could influence the future changes to the HTML and CSS specs.